 -Help them gain the information they need for school.
 These children CAN learn, but they may need to gain the information in ways other than reading.
 Help your child read their homework when it is appropriate so they can gain the knowledge needed for academic success.

 -Practice Rhyming: Make nursery rhymes, silly songs, and poems the child’s new best friend!

 -Play, Play, Play!
 Parents can help their children by playing games!
 Any game that requires rapid thought processes or recall are great for building memory and word retrieval skills needed for reading.
 We love games like: Blink, Slamwich, Uno, Headbanz, War, Catch Phrase, and Spoons.

-If you have concerns about your child’s reading abilities and would like more information on what you can do, please join us for our next FREE Parent Seminar.
-Click on the flyer below for more details and please call our office at 636-928-LEAP (5327) to reserve your spot!
+Do you have concerns about your child’s reading abilities and or would you like more information on what you can do for your child?